uio-bmi/immuneML/docs/source/galaxy/galaxy_dataset.rst

           export_formats:
           # only one format can be specified here and the dataset in this format will be
           # available as a Galaxy collection afterwards
-              - Pickle # Can be AIRR (human-readable) or Pickle (recommended for further Galaxy-analysis)
+              - Binary # Can be AIRR (human-readable) or Binary (recommended for further Galaxy-analysis)

 Alternatively, for a receptor dataset the complete YAML specification may look like this: